Kane fires Spurs into Champions League as Chelsea"s charge falters

 Recognising the error of his team selection, Antonio Conte threw on Olivier Giroud and Eden Hazard from the bench, and was quickly rewarded when Marcos Alonso levelled just after the hour mark.

+"We had so many chances and you must be good to take them.
+It is not the first time that we are not clinical," lamented Conte, who ducked questions over his future.

-However, Huddersfield held on desperately in the final half hour to secure the vital point that guaranteed another season in the top flight.
+However, Huddersfield held on desperately in the final half hour to secure the vital point that guaranteed survival on their return to the top flight for the first time in 45 years.

+"I was shocked that we had the lead!
+People said we had no chance, I will not criticise one of them because they were right," said Huddersfield manager David Wagner.

+"We were everything but a Premier League club last summer, but we have given it a go.
+We have showed everybody that we are humble but we are ambitious."

 At the Etihad, champions Manchester City added three more records to a sensational season by breaking the previous best Premier League marks for wins, points and goals in a 3-1 victory over Brighton.